gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	and then represented further loosening of the persisted second-arc weaker relational plateau, preserving it as an active but thinning lower-order state rather than forcing either abrupt collapse or false continued stability
 -	and then represented the second-arc weaker relational plateau as completing into stabilized clearer independent separation, while preserving prior shared organization only as weak transformed background constraint
 -	and then represented transition from the second-arc weaker relational plateau into clearer independent separation without deleting transformed prior organization, preserving it as background constraint rather than current organizer
+-	and then represented stabilized independent separation after second-arc plateau completion, preserving prior shared organization only as weak transformed background constraint rather than active present organizer

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.